Sat.Jan 22, 2022 - Fri.Jan 28, 2022

 Hermès has reopened the doors of the newly renovated store in Pacific Place mall, Hong Kong.
 A cherished location for the house since it opened in 1991.
 Spanning 325m2, the new, contemporary vision for this store portrays the unique dynamic between Hong Kong’s urban landscape and its verdant natural surroundings.
 Awash with light and recast in a warm, welcoming colour palette, the new store boasts a spacious layout where one can discover the sixteen métiers of the house and the spirit of savoir-

-Layout 246
+Rhythm 246

 article thumbnail